 Hummus is still mentioned in the work of the great Homer “Iliad” of the 8th century BC.
 In it, he tells in detail about the formidable Greeks’ diet and, in particular, about hummus.

-The famous historian Pliny also talked about this snack and recommended it as a stimulant of childbirth and lactation.
+The famous historian Pliny also talked about this snack and recommended it as a stimulant for childbirth and lactation.

 In the 1-2 centuries A.D., it is believed that the flourishing of Rome’s trade came, and it was at this time that chickpeas came to India, where they received their further distribution and development.
 There are new ways of processing and using it that were invented.